realworldreact/reactathon2017/apis.md

 We keep this preview up to date as you continue to work, committing new changes to the same branch.
 Our CDN takes care of invalidating the cache every time for you.

 ### Challenge
-We are looking the most interesting apps leveraging the [JAMstack](https://jamstack.org/) and have a high [PWA](https://developers.google.com/web/tools/lighthouse/) rating on Google's [Lighthouse](https://jamstack.org/).
+We are looking for the most interesting apps leveraging the [JAMstack](https://jamstack.org/) and have a high [PWA](https://developers.google.com/web/tools/lighthouse/) rating on Google's [Lighthouse](https://jamstack.org/).
 All projects considered will need to be deployed to Netlify and with [Deploy Previews](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) enabled.

 ### Docs
 http://netlify.com/docs